 - Mr. Bean does this on purpose whenever he parks, so his car won't get stolen.
 It works: In one episode, we see an actual car thief getting as far as jump-starting the car only to realize that the wheel is missing.

 - Has happened a number of times on Top Gear, usually when they are messing around with very cheap cars they have acquired for their projects.

 - In one "Handyman Corner" segment of The Red Green Show, Red customized a car to have (among other things) an intentionally removable steering wheel (really a collapsible strainer) to be used as part of an anti-theft device.
 After all, who would steal a car that has no steering wheel?

-- A Doug cartoon once included a fantasy in which Doug and Skeeter were truck drivers.
+- Doug once included a fantasy in which Doug and Skeeter were truck drivers.
 Skeeter's request to take the wheel ends up with Doug giving it to him.

 - In one of The New Scooby-Doo Movies, a dim Globetrotter, when told to 'turn the wheel around' on a ship, takes the helm off its spot and puts it on the other side.

 - In the "Carnival Calamity" episode of The Perils of Penelope Pitstop, when the heroes are on a roller coaster descending toward the ocean, Dum Dum pulls this gag when Clyde says, "Give me the steering wheel.
 On second thought, you can have it back!"

 - Sonic purposely does this to Scratch and Grounder before giving them the car as a game show prize in an episode of Adventures of Sonic the Hedgehog.

 - Filmation's Ghostbusters: In "Runaway Choo-Choo," Apparitia sabotages the train's brakes in this way when Jake says, "Bad break for you!"